theurbanforrest/olomana/README.md

 * Firestore: Great NoSQL db for querying and pagination, both of which we will use heavily.
 Also scales better supposedly.

+### Active Branches

+`master` is the completion of Robin Wieruch's tutorial `feature/v1-posts` is working towards completion of a true boilerplate